sebagun/mercadopago-ios/README.md

 ## Installation

-There are two ways to add Stripe to your project:
+There are two ways to add MercadoPago to your project:

 ### Copy manually